 Check for the following and take notes for each device.
-As you’re taking notes, keep it simple: Start with the absolute “must haves” (for example if the Donate button doesn’t show or an important link does’t work) for smart phones and tablets and list any minor details separately.
+As you’re taking notes, keep it simple: Start with the absolute “must-haves” (for example if the Donate button doesn’t show or an important link doesn’t work) for smartphones and tablets and list any minor details separately.
 Keep in mind that any major design flaws will probably make your website less trustworthy to a visitor.

 Important: A simple design that functions well with easy navigation will not only eliminate frustration by the visitor, it will also serve to make your website appear to be more trustworthy, even if it doesn’t have all the bells and whistles.

 – Top header graphic: Does it show?
 Is it distorted?

 – Font size: Is the font size appropriate for a mobile device or is it too small or too big?

 – Top navigation bar below the header: Do all the links show?
 Do they work?
 Are they distorted?
 If you’re checking your site on a small smartphone screen, are those links across the top even necessary?
 (We took ours off on our homepage for mobile.)

 – Does your website have a sidebar?
 Does it show?
 What happens to it on a smart phone?
 Do you really need it to show on a smartphone?